averkinderen/mscloud.github.io/_posts/2020-06-24-Azure-App-Gateway-Showing-no-Metrics.md

 - TLS_RSA_WITH_AES_256_CBC_SHA256
 - TLS_ECDHE_RSA_WITH_AES_128_GCM_SHA256

 The reason for this is that the Azure Application Gateway V1 writes logs to a storage account in the backend.
-This storage account requires certain cypher Suites to be enabled in order to be able to store the logs and metrics to that storage account.
-The following 3 cypher suites below must be enabled:
+This storage account requires certain Cypher Suites to be enabled in order to be able to store the logs and metrics to that storage account.
+The following 3 cypher suites mentioned below must be enabled:

 - TLS_RSA_WITH_AES_128_GCM_SHA256
 - TLS_RSA_WITH_AES_256_CBC_SHA256
 - TLS_ECDHE_RSA_WITH_AES_128_GCM_SHA256

-So make sure you have at least the 3 cypher suites mentioned above as seen in the picture.
+So make sure you have at least the 3 cypher enabled as seen in this picture.

 ![App gateway no metrics]({{ site.url }}/assets/images/2020-06-24-Azureappgw-fixSSL.png)